-Here the attacker is expected to (i) take advantage of flaws in the design and/or the implementation of the TOE JILmemory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii) introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
+Here the attacker is expected to (i) take advantage of flaws in the design and/or the implementation of the TOE memory access rules (refer to BSI.T.Abuse-Func but for functions available after TOE delivery), (ii) introduce flaws by forcing operational conditions (refer to BSI.T.Malfunction) and/or by physical manipulation (refer to BSI.T.Phys-Manipulation).
 This attacker is expected to have a high level potential of attack.

-JIL.T.Open-Samples-Diffusion Diffusion of open samples:
+ANSSI.T.Open- Diffusion of open samples: Samples-Diffusion